icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 #### icrc72_get_publishers

-Retrieves a paginated list of Publishers known to the Orchestrator canister.
+Retrieves a paginated list of Publishers known to the Orchestrator.
 Filtering based on provided statistical filters is possible.

 - **Parameters**:
   - `prev : opt nat`: Optional.
 The principal of the last Publisher in the previous query to establish pagination context.